scverse/squidpy/CONTRIBUTING.rst

     tox -e <environment> -- <name>

-where ``<name>`` can be a path to a file/directory or a name of a test function/class.
+where ``<name>`` can be a path to a test file/directory or a name of a test function/class.
 For example, to run only the tests in the ``nhood`` module, use::

-    tox -e py38-linux -- tests/tests_graph/test_nhood.py
+    tox -e py38-linux -- tests/graph/test_nhood.py

 If needed, a specific ``tox`` environment can be recreated as::